Naoki Yamamoto (racing driver): Super Formula

 Yamamoto switched teams to Dandelion Racing for the 2019 season.
 He began the year with three podiums and a win in the first three races of the season, but went on to finish runner-up in the championship behind Cassidy.
 He won the championship for the third time in 2020, by just two points over Ryo Hirakawa (whom he had also defeated to win the GT500 title earlier that year).
 This made him the first driver to win both the GT500 and Super Formula championships in the same year on multiple occasions.
 It also made him only the fourth driver to win three or more Japanese Top Formula championships, joining six-time champion Kazuyoshi Hoshino, five-time champion Satoru Nakajima, and four-time champion Satoshi Motoyama.

 With his third championship and second 'double championship' secured, Yamamoto moved back to Nakajima Racing for the 2021 season.
 For the first time since 2014, Yamamoto failed to win a race or record a podium finish, slumping to a career-worst 13th place in the championship.

+Yamamoto's winless drought came to an end during the seventh round of the championship at Motegi when he won a wet race from pole position.
+His 2023 season ended prematurely after the Super GT crash at Sportsland Sugo.
+He recorded three top-ten finishes and was 12th in points at the time of the accident.
+However, he recovered in time to start the 2024 season, and finished third in his return at the opening race at Suzuka.

 Formula One

 After winning the GT500 and Super Formula titles in 2018, Yamamoto had accumulated the requisite 40 points required to attain an FIA Super License and compete in Formula One.
-Yamamoto would get his first chance to drive a Formula One car in competition, when he drove for Scuderia Toro Rosso-Honda in the first practice session of the 2019 Japanese Grand Prix.
+Yamamoto would get his first chance to drive a Formula One car in 2019, when he drove for Scuderia Toro Rosso-Honda in the first practice session of the Japanese Grand Prix.
 He completed the most laps in the session and set a fastest lap time just 0.1s off the pace of regular driver Daniil Kvyat.
 This participation made him the first Japanese driver to drive during a Formula One Grand Prix session since Kamui Kobayashi in 2014.

 Despite the impressive performance, Yamamoto was not selected by Toro Rosso (who had changed their name to Scuderia AlphaTauri) or Red Bull Racing for an F1 race seat in 2020.